What is this website all about?

 Since this time, the records have been accessible to the general public at the Library but users could only search for a soldier’s surname in the Bureau’s card index.
 Each index card recorded a series of numerical codes that, depending on their location on the card, indicated regimental rank or number, name, unit, enquiry file number, and links or references to other series within the records.
 The required interpretation of numerical codes and cross-referencing made the use of these records onerous.

-The South Australian Red Cross Information Bureau records in this website have been digitised in accordance with the State Library of South Australia's Copyright Risk Management Framework.
+The South Australian Red Cross Information Bureau records in this website have been digitised in accordance with the State Library of South Australia's Copyright Determination and Risk Management Framework.
 The copyright status and copyright holders for personal letters are undetermined.

 The work's appearance on this website is not a guarantee that it can be used for any other purpose.